-A Municipal Borrower that intends to issue revenue debt, which will be secured by a source of revenue other than the revenues of its water/wastewater system, should notify the TLDA in writing prior to the issuance of such debt.
+A-Municipal Borrowers do not need to seek approval from or provide notification to the TLDA that intends to issue revenue debt, which will be secured by a source of revenue other than the revenues of its water/wastewater system. should notify the TLDA in writing prior to the issuance of such debt.
 The written communication should be made at least 45 days in advance (or as soon as possible), but no approval is required from the TLDA.
 If the revenue debt will be secured by the revenues of the water/wastewater system, but the Borrower is not asking for parity or senior lien position, the Borrower should notify the TLDA in writing prior to the issuance of such debt and should include a statement that the Borrower understands that such debt will be subordinate to the SRF loan.
 The written communication should be made at least 45 days in advance (or as soon as possible), but no approval is required from the TLDA.

 If a Borrower seeks parity or senior lien position for the revenue debt (new money or refunding), the Borrower must request in writing the approval of the TLDA.
 Such request should be submitted at least 45 days in advance of proposed issuance of additional debt or as soon as possible.
 The TLDA must approve any modification of the SRF program's lien position prior to the issuance of any revenue debt (new money or refunding).
 (See section titled Lien Position.)